 The p-factor of mental disorder made the cover of The New Scientist!
 Very nice article by Dan Jones explains our team’s novel approach to mental health research.
 Read more here. read more about Many conditions, one cause?
 A radical new theory of mental illness offers fresh hope for treatment »

 A new study of administrative data on 4 million citizens from New Zealand and Denmark identifies a small segment of the population that relies heavily on multiple health and social services.
 The findings, which appear Jan.
 20 in Nature Human Behaviour, reveal that this population segment was likely to have left secondary school early and had high rates of mental-health problems as adolescents, pointing to a need for prevention efforts among young people.
 Read full article here.
 Salvation or stigma?
-Case made for targeted… read more about New study of 4 million citizens in two nations identifies very high-rate users of multiple public services in a small segment of the population »
+Case made for… read more about New study of 4 million citizens in two nations identifies very high-rate users of multiple public services in a small segment of the population »

 Higher education institutions like Duke are gateways to opportunity and success for many low-income and first-generation college students.
 They are also home to professors who once stood in those students’ shoes and used their education to get into academia.
 Here are some professors from Duke who were low-income, first-generation (LIFE) college students.
 Jen’nan Read: Sally Dalton Robinson professor of sociology, chair of the department of sociology Jen’nan Read was born in the United States and moved to… read more about Professors from low-income first-generation backgrounds are ready to help Duke students »